This post was most recently updated on September 19th, 2021.2 min read.

 This time I encountered the issue while setting up a new project and getting started working on the model.
-EF Core simply fell on its back and started screaming like a 2-year old who didn’t get another juicebox they wanted.
+EF Core simply fell on its back and started screaming like a 2-year old who didn’t get another juice box that they wanted.

 Sometimes it just feels tough to get started, right?
 Well, let’s see what do we have today and how to resolve it!